Dan Feehan gets campaign started with Mankato event

 Democrat Dan Feehan plans to challenge Republican Rep. Jim Hagedorn for the First Congressional District in 2020, and he got things started with kickoff events in Mankato and Rochester Sunday.

 Feehan lost the election for the United States House of Representatives seat in 2018.
-But he plans to challenge again to represent the First District, which includes Nicollet County.
+But he plans to challenge again to represent the First District, which includes Le Sueur County.
 Over 300 people showed up between the Mankato and Rochester kickoff events.

 “We’re trying to build some energy and enthusiasm,” Feehan said in an interview Monday. “… What we’re building is a movement bigger than any one person, and we wanted to show that.”